Travelers: Jigen Keisatsu: Plot

 Just then the two are attacked by the Fairy World’s version of Yui who wants the bracelet to start a revolution.
 Ai manages to talk sense into the alternate Yui, and she ultimately commits suicide feeling remorse for her actions.
 As the real Yui and Ken arrive, Haruka teleports her to the dimensional street but ultimately loses her grip.
 Ai comes across a dimensional gate and arrives in Lost World (ロストワールド, Rosuto Wārudo) on the run from soldiers.
 Saving a homeless kid from being beaten up, Ai is captured.
 While her bodysuit protects her from torture, Bridge arrives to help.
 To evade capture by Yui, Ai ends up back in Retro World.
 Taken into care by Retro versions of Ken and Yui, Ai agrees to help their business in exchange.
 Later, Ai believes that the Retro version of Haruka could be a potential target and seeks the informant for her whereabouts.
-After helping her find her pet, Retro Haruka tells Ai that she was killed in an explosion.
-This was later confirmed by the Retro Ken and Yui due to an explosive dagger left behind by Todoroki and Retro Ai was killed.
+Retro Haruka tells Ai that she was killed in an explosion.
+This was later confirmed by the Retro Ken and Yui due to a dagger left behind by Todoroki and Retro Ai was killed.
 Running off to confront informant, he tells Ai that Doubt is on the move.
 Arriving back at the vet, Retro Ken and Yui are killed by members of Doubt.

 When the real Yui and Ken arrive, Haruka decided to give Ai the truth.
-Taking the group back to Lost World, Ken explains that his research started years ago when Haruka of Original World used her body to accelerate the opening of the dimensional streets killing herself in the process.
+Ken explains that his research started years ago when Haruka of Original World used her body to accelerate the opening of the dimensional streets, killing herself in the process.
 Refusing to assist in further research, Ken and his team were removed from the project and the termination was covered up by the government.
-Setting up a resistance group, Ken continued to work on the Strike Vehicle and traveled to Fairy World.
+Setting up a resistance, Ken continued to work on the Strike Vehicle and traveled to Fairy World.
 Learning that his counterpart was suffering from an incurable illness, he helped to assist the resistance in return that Ken would look after his people when his death came.
 Chief Madarame Dogen was the one who was pulling the strings and went through a process to give him eternal life, thus becoming The Brain.
 Using criminals, he started his plan to terminate those who can travel between dimensions.
 Yui contacted Todoroki to get information, but The Brain didn’t want any loose ends and sent Ai to capture him.
-Ken mentions that Madarame was a good man in Lost World and was trying to revive that world after World War III but was killed by The Brain so he could gain political control of Prison Hell.
+Ken mentions that Madarame was a good man in Lost World and was trying to revive that world after World War III, but was killed by The Brain so he could gain political control of Prison Hell.